LouiseMassager/DiLoMo/README.md

 roslaunch DiLoMo rviz_control.launch model:='$(find DiLoMo)/urdf/dilomo.urdf'
 ```

-To control in RViz and Gazebo, the following commands must be put in a  fourth terminal:
+To control in RViz and Gazebo, the following commands must be put in a __fourth terminal__:
 ```bash
 cd ~/catkin_ws
 source devel/setup.bash